As regular readers know, my goal is to share facts, and help you enjoy eating without food fear.

 Recently a You Tube video went viral.
 A well-meaning medical doctor (wearing scrubs, who actually cross-contaminated surfaces during his demonstration) discussed how he thought you should grocery shop, and unpack and store your groceries once you get home.
 Many people shared his video on social media.
 Some experts feel it’s a bit overdone.
 I’ve seen many comments about it, but even when food science experts disagreed with his suggestions, some people felt “Better to be overly cautious”.

 That’s fine.
 Please do what you feel is right, but not at the expense of your health or that of others, and please do follow safe food handling guidelines.
+You do not have to wipe your groceries.

 Reason and Logic